Gozala/workspace/pages/↪️ CAR Transaction.md

   }
   ```
 	- I am not sure I understand what `t` is.
 Is it a mutex with revision history that you update through transactions ?
 	  Looking at the source I see it just a way to push some blocks into the CAR and make the last one it's root.
-It is very similar to [CAR codec]() implementation in []
+It is very similar to [CAR codec]() implementation in [[ucanto]] library.
+Primary difference is ucanto is compatible with [[BlockCodec]] interface.
 -